sanjaytaylor2012/HateSpeechDetection/README.md

 ---

 ## Inspiration
 In the current day, social media such as Instagram, Twitter, and Youtube has the potential to be a great space where people share ideas and spread joy.
 However, it can also be a place of toxicity and hate.
-With bilions of users, it is impossible to catch every instance of hate speech.
+With billions of users, it is impossible to catch every instance of hate speech.
 However, machine learning algorithms can be used to detect hate speech using Natural Language Processing in order to flag a message as hate speech and remove it from the platform.

 ## Concept
 The concept for my algorithm is to take in text data from a dataset with information such as user demographics, their message, and whether or not their message was considered to be hate speech.
 The data was taken from the comment section of the site Youtube.
 Then the model would train itself based on this data and be able to detect if new comments are hate speech or not.